Imagine (Gal Gadot video)

-On 18 March 2020, Israeli actress Gal Gadot posted a video on Instagram of herself and two dozen celebrity friends singing a rendition of the song "Imagine" by John Lennon, which was intended to raise morale in the face of the COVID-19 pandemic.
+"Imagine" is a 2020 video posted by Israeli actress Gal Gadot on 18 March, featuring herself and two dozen celebrity friends singing a rendition of the song "Imagine" by John Lennon, which was intended to raise morale in the face of the COVID-19 pandemic.
+The video was poorly received.

 Origins

 Gadot organized the video with help from Kristen Wiig.
 She told InStyle: "The pandemic was in Europe and Israel before it came here (to the United States) in the same way.
 I was seeing where everything was headed."
 So she told Wiig, "Listen, I want to do this thing."

 Gadot said she was inspired to make the video after seeing a man from Italy play "Imagine" on his trumpet from his balcony.